Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

 \subsubsection{Limited Parallelism Decoding}

-Another approach for addressing the problem of low utilization of the \textit{auxiliary arrays} is to limit the number of processing elements that may be allowed to operate simultaneously.
-This is a very practical consideration, as typically, a system designer has a parallelism limitation which is due to power consumption and silicon area.
+An alternative approach for addressing the problem of low utilization of the \textit{auxiliary PEs arrays} is to limit the number of processing elements that may be allowed to operate simultaneously.
+This is a practical consideration, since typically, a system design has a parallelism limitation which is due to power consumption and silicon area constraints.
 The limited parallelism, inevitably results in an increase of the decoding time, and thereby a decrease of the throughput.
-The line decoder of the code of length $N$ has a PE parallelism of $N/2$, because it may simultaneously compute at most $N/2$ llrs using the $N/2$ PEs.

-We consider a line decoder of length $N$ code with limited parallelism of $N/{2^i}$, where $i\in [1,\log_2N]$.
+The length $N$ line decoder has PE parallelism of $N/2$, because it may simultaneously compute at most $N/2$ LLRs using the $N/2$ PEs.
+Let us consider a line decoder of length $N$ code with limited parallelism of $N/{2^i}$, where $i\in \left[\log_2N\right]$.
 This means, that the decoder has exactly $\frac{N}{2^i}$ PEs.
-If $i=1$ then the decoder is actually, the standard line-decoder.
-If $i>1$ then the decoder's block diagram will be similar to the one shown in Figure \ref{fig: linArikan}, with the following changes. \begin{itemize} \item There will be no \textit{auxiliary PEs array}. \item The embedded line decoder of the $N/2$ length code will be replaced by a limited parallelism line decoder, with parallelism factor of $N/{2^i}$. \item The signals array $L(0:N/4-1)$ at the output of the embedded line decoder will also be connected to the registers array $R({N/4}:{N/2-1})$ . \item The multiplexers array at the the input of the $N/2$ length line decoder, will change to also include the input array ${ \lambda}({N/2}:{N-1})$.
-This means, that we should have an array of $3\rightarrow 1$ multiplexers (instead of $2\rightarrow 1$), in which the $k^{th}$ multiplexer selects between inputs $\lambda(k), \lambda(k+N/2)$ and $R(k)$. \item There will be an additional array of multiplexers at the input of the line-decoder for selecting between ${x}({0}:{N/4-1})$ and ${x}({N/4}:{N/2-1})$, to support the use of both parts of the decided codeword.
-Similarly, for the P-Mode, we should have an array of multiplexers to select between the two parts of the $x_{in}(0:N/2-1)$ array. \end{itemize}
+If $i=1$ then the decoder is actually the standard line decoder.
+Figure \ref{fig:lineArikanLimPar} depicts the block diagram of the decoder for $i>1$.
+We highlight the changes that were applied to the standard line decoder (Figure \ref{fig: linArikan}) in creating Figure \ref{fig:lineArikanLimPar}. \begin{itemize} \item The \textit{auxiliary PEs array} was omitted. \item The embedded line decoder of the $N/2$ length code was replaced by a limited parallelism line decoder, with parallelism of $N/{2^i}$. \item The input to the registers array $R({N/4}:{N/2-1})$ is the signals array $\Lambda(0:N/4-1)$. \item A MUX array (M2a) was added providing the "channel" inputs to the (M2) MUX array.
+The control signal of the (M2a) array is an internal binary signal called \textit{subStep}, such that the output of the array is $\lambda(0:N/2-1)$ if $subStep = 0$ and otherwise it equals to $\lambda(N/2:N-1)$.
+Similarly, $subStep$ is the control signal of two additional MUX arrays (M1a) and (M1b) providing inputs to the (M1) MUX array.
+We have the outputs of these arrays equal ${\hat{u}}^{(in)}\left(0:N/4-1\right)$ and ${x^{(outer)}}\left(0:N/4-1\right)$ for $subStep=0$ and ${\hat{u}}^{(in)}\left(N/4:N/2-1\right)$ and ${x^{(outer)}}\left(N/4:N/2-1\right)$ otherwise. \item The output LLR signals array $\lambda^{(out)}\left(0:N/2-1\right)$ is routed such that